axis

 In combination with logarithmic tick locators, none can be used to

-force writing out all numbers.
+force writing out all numbers without scientific notation.

 auto-exponent-threshold : int default: 3